Flutter CTO Report 2024

 .NET MAUI vs Flutter: Capabilities & Limitations

-One of the ways of starting your adventure with cross-platform frameworks, such as Flutter or MAUI, could be by using it in already existing native applications.
+One of the ways of starting your adventure with popular cross-platform technologies, such as Flutter or MAUI, could be by using it in already existing native applications.
 To do this, Flutter offers the possibility to embed a Flutter widget or a module directly with iOS and Android codebase using the add-to-app approach.
 Also, native SDKs can be used in Flutter via platform channels to execute code directly in native languages if what is offered by Flutter and its packages is not enough for our use case.

 At LeanCode, almost all projects have about 10-15% native code to provide applications with native features - we know the drill.
 Sadly, MAUI doesn’t give us the same or comparable flexibility, as we need to rely on specified APIs.
 Flutter application has platforms’ projects alongside its own, which makes it really easy to add native code and integrate with any native package, as we get to control native files, like Gradle on Android or Podfile on iOS.
 In MAUI it’s not possible, as we cannot use native language and we don’t have free access to native dependencies.
 Although .NET has a large set of libraries that we can easily use in MAUI as well, there aren’t that many mobile packages.
 We’ll have a lot of trouble getting anything besides that to work there, as native libraries need to be converted to be used in MAUI for each platform separately.